 A mother’s love for her child is like nothing else in the world.

-A life insurance purchase is usually made to financially safeguard those you care about most – making pregnancy a primary reason to secure life insurance before the birth of the baby so as to protect your growing family financially in case anything bad happens.
+Buying life insurance earlier is usually made to financially safeguard those you care about most – making pregnancy a primary reason to secure life insurance before the birth of the baby so as to protect your growing family financially in case anything bad happens.

-During the hustle and bustle of preparing for the arrival of your little one, you can add, “purchase life insurance” to the top of your list – and likely check it off quickly.
+During the hustle and bustle of preparing for the arrival of your child, you can add “purchase life insurance for pregnancy” to the top of your list – and likely check it off quickly.

-Here, we’ll cover everything you need to know about buying no exam life insurance when you’re expecting.
+Here, we’ll cover everything you need to know about buying no-exam life insurance when you’re expecting a baby.

 Simply put, no exam life insurance is issued without the applicant undergoing a medical examination.